Palash90/site-assets/blogs/iron-learn/iron-learn-2.md

 My intention was never to make it run fast and with 100% accuracy on the first go.
 I just wanted to learn how the "magic" works.
 In that regard, I am very happy with the result.

+But the very next day had different plans for me.